miso-lims/miso-lims/changes/change_GLT-4232.md

-Notes table on the Edit Sample and Edit Library pages to display all notes from parent entities in the direct hierarchy, each parent note includes the name and alias of the associated sample or library
+The Notes table on the Edit Sample and Edit Library pages now displays all notes from parent samples along with any notes from the current sample